Donkey Kong 64: Conception

+Music

-Grant Kirkhope composed the soundtrack, bringing it closer to the tradition of Banjo-Kazooie than to that of David Wise's Donkey Kong Country soundtracks.
-However, Kirkhope commented that he tried to retain the darker, atmospheric tone that Wise brought to Donkey Kong Country, and included a remix of Wise's "Jungle Japes".
+Grant Kirkhope composed the soundtrack, which Nintendo Life described as closer in spirit to Banjo-Kazooie than to David Wise's Donkey Kong Country soundtracks.
+However, Kirkhope commented that he tried to retain the darker, atmospheric tone that Wise brought to Donkey Kong Country, and included a remix of Wise's "DK Island Swing".
 Donkey Kong Country 3 composer Eveline Fischer was originally assigned to Donkey Kong 64; Kirkhope became involved after he was asked for assistance, and he provided Donkey Kong's voice.

-The "DK Rap", which introduces the Kong character abilities, was conceived and written by George Andreas, scored and recorded by Kirkhope, and performed by Andreas and Chris Sutherland.
-It was intended to be a lighthearted joke despite being interpreted as a "serious" songwriting attempt.
+The "DK Rap", which introduces the Kong character abilities, was conceived and written by Andreas, scored and recorded by Kirkhope, and performed by Andreas and Chris Sutherland.
+It was intended to be a lighthearted joke, although critics interpreted it as a serious songwriting attempt.
 Nintendo of America ran a "DK Rap" contest in which fans record their own version of the rap to win prizes including a trip to its headquarters.

 Promotion and release

 Rare announced Donkey Kong 64 with a single screenshot on its website and coverage in the January 1999 issue of Nintendo Power.
-Electronic Gaming Monthly wrote that it was playable by the 1997 Electronic Entertainment Expo, though IGN said that it debuted at the 1999 event.
+Electronic Gaming Monthly wrote that the game was in production for over 2 years by the time it released, and IGN noted that it debuted in playable form at E3 1999.
 It was also demonstrated at Nintendo's 1999 trade show Spaceworld.
 Donkey Kong 64 was expected to be a bestseller, as the console's "crowning achievement" in graphics and sound.